Wishmasterflo/Firmware_flasher/README.md

 Since the command I use for detecting the RAM type is only working from OOS12 and OOS13 base the flasher will not work when trying to flash a new Firmware from OOS11 base!

 Firmware download with updated Firmware flasher: https://mega.nz/folder/W7JhwTAT#Yu6cxqvJcAC28cy0m_kkQA

+The firmware can just be flashed from a custom recovery via adb sideload or flash directly from Storage on the Phone from custom recovery.

 ##### Credits
 - Nixsuki for the initial Version of the Oneplus Flashable Firmwares